paulschreiber/contact-form-entries/readme.txt

 You can display entries on front end with a simple shotcode available in settings.

-= How can i view all contact form entries =
+= How can i view all contact form 7 entries =

-from main wordpress menu select "CRM Entries"
+from main wordpress menu select "CRM Entries" then you can view any entry.

+= Save contact form 7 submissions =

+You can easily save contact form 7 entries to your local database with this contact form 7 entries plugin.

+= Contact form 7 to database extension wp =

+Contact form 7 entries plugin allows you to save contact form 7 entries to local database, later you can see all entries wordpress admin.

 == Changelog ==

+= 1.0.3 =
+*	fixed Export Entries feature.

 = 1.0.2 =
 *	Added GDPR features.